arrui/cleaner_for_iOS/README.md

 # cleaner_for_iOS
-A simple command line cleaner tool for iOS
+A simple command line tool to clean your trash for iOS